juhp/koji-tool/README.md

 `--package`: select subpackages by name or glob pattern (this doesn't work currently for multiple builds/tasks)

+`--except`: select subpackages not matching name or glob pattern

-`--exclude`: exclude subpackages by name or glob pattern
+`--exclude`: exclude subpackages by name or glob pattern (overrides --package and --except)

+`--include`: include subpackages by name or glob pattern (overrides other --except and --exclude)

 `--all`: install all subpackages